 How do you aim fast-speed bank shots?

-The most accurate system for aiming fast-speed or siding-ball bank shots is the 1/3-more-than-twice bank shot aiming system.
+The most accurate system for aiming fast-speed or siding-ball bank shots is the twice-plus-tenths bank shot aiming system.
 It is based on rail-groove measurements across from the diamonds.
 An alternative through-diamond system is the 1-more-than-twice system.
-Both are demonstrated in detail in the following video:
+Both are demonstrated in detail in the following videos:

 Other alternative through-diamond systems for fast-speed banks that use a different numbering system for the diamonds are demonstrated in these video: first, second.
 The first uses 4, 8, 12, etc. on the origination rail, and 10, 20, 30, etc. on the target rail.
 It can be referred to the 4d-to-10d system, where d is the diamond number (1, 2, 3, etc.).
 The second uses 2-4-6-8 reference points and 11-15 diamond numbers.